aleksandr2972/competitive-p-archive/README.md

 # Competitive programming archive
- This repository is created with the purpose of archiving Vietnamese competitive programming exercise
+ This repository is created with the purpose of archiving competitive programming exercise

  It is divided into 3 part: A,B and 0
 * 0 is for archiving old Pascal exercise completed during grade 8 and 9.